Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Quick Start

-To rapidly showcase the functioning of the Lightstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the stuff required to set up a quickstart app to display real-time market data received from Lightstreamer Server.
+To rapidly showcase the functioning of Lightstreamer Kafka Connector, the [`examples/quickstart`](examples/quickstart/) folder hosts all the stuff required to set up a quickstart app to display real-time market data received from Lightstreamer Server.
 The app is a modified version of the [Stock List](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript?tab=readme-ov-file#basic-stock-list-demo---html-client) demo.

 ![quick-start-diagram](pictures/quickstart-diagram.png)

-As you can see from the diagram above, in this variant the stream of simulated market events is injected from Kafka to the web client through the Ligthstreamer Kafka Connector.
+As you can see from the diagram above, in this variant the stream of simulated market events is injected from Kafka to the web client through Ligthstreamer Kafka Connector.

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yml) comprises the following services: